almog-kiki/gallery-app/README.md

 Search photos with flickr API.
 This app using Node.js + VueJS + ReactJS platforms, and Vue is the main app with combined React Component.

+The server using cache-memory for saving photos, the key is the url of the photo from Flickr API.

 # How to run
 ```
 docker-compose -f docker-compose-<target>.yml  <Commands>